• Skip to primary navigation

 Should I strain the ricotta before making cannoli cream?

-Most ricotta cheese you find in supermarkets is wet and loose.
-This ricotta should be placed in a strainer overnight, with a plate weighted down to help squeeze out some of the liquid from the ricotta.
+Most ricotta cheese in supermarkets is wet and loose.
+It should be placed in a strainer overnight, with a plate weighted down to help squeeze out some of the liquid.

 If you’re lucky enough to find a very dry, firm ricotta cheese, you can skip this step.